wallarm/product-documentation/docs/latest/about-wallarm/api-leaks.md

 You can manage the decisions on what to do  with the found leaks as follows:

-* Apply virtual patch to block all attempts of using leaked tokens.
+* Apply a virtual patch to block all attempts to use the leaked tokens.

     A [virtual patch rule](../user-guides/rules/vpatch-rule.md) will be created.

-* Mark leak as false if you think it was added by mistake.
+* Mark the leak as false if you think it was added by mistake.
-* Close leaks to stop protection once all leaked tokens were regenerated or removed.
+* Close the leaks to stop protection once all leaked tokens were regenerated or removed.
 This will remove the virtual patch rule.
 * Even if a leak is closed, it is not deleted.
 Reopen and then apply remediation to start protection again.

 ## Attempts to use leaked tokens